supervisitor20/MyJobs/doc/source/developers/postajob/00_quickstart.rst

   #.
 Create a site package for the company, which will determine on which
      domains the sold jobs appear.

   #.
-Create an ``seo.CompanyUser`` for each user who needs to be able to manage
+Assign each user who needs to be able to manage these postings the
-     these postings.
+       company's "Admin" role.

   #.
 Verify access by visiting the posting admin page::